Surfside condominium collapse: Rescue and relief operations

-On June 27, FEMA administrator Deanne Criswell announced that the US Army Corps of Engineers, which has significant experience with complex construction, demolition, stabilization, and forensic engineering projects, is providing onsite assistance.
+On June 27, FEMA administrator Deanne Criswell announced that the US Army Corps of Engineers, which has significant experience with complex construction, demolition, stabilization, and forensic engineering projects, was providing onsite assistance.
 A search-and-rescue team from the Israeli Defense Forces' Home Front Command arrived in the morning, along with a six-person psycho-trauma unit from the Israel-based United Hatzalah including the K9 AACR therapy unit (with a first response therapy dog and her therapist handler), and members of ZAKA, a volunteer team that specializes in rescues and gathering body parts for Jewish burial.
-In the evening, Mayor Levine Cava advised that nine people had been confirmed dead and 152 were missing.
+In the evening, Mayor Levine Cava said that nine people had been confirmed dead and 152 were missing.
 Four more names were released later that night, leaving only one of those confirmed dead not publicly identified.
 Two of the victims named were Venezuelan nationals.

 On June 28, an additional fatality was confirmed, bringing the number of dead to 10, with 151 people still missing.
 Miami-Dade Fire Rescue Chief Ray Jadallah stressed that, while the operation entered its fifth day, the effort was still focused on the search for and potential rescue of survivors rather than shifting to recovery.
 In the afternoon, Levine Cava announced that an eleventh body had been found, reducing the number of missing to 150.
 The names of three additional victims were released later in the evening, making all of the 11 known fatalities then publicly identified.
 An international nonprofit group of volunteers trained in Israel called Cadena International (cadena being a Spanish word meaning "chain") was assisting the rescue mission.

 The Miami Marlins, along with the Miami Marlins Foundation, created the Marlins Surfside Relief Fund.
 Matching $50,000 donations were made by Marlins majority owner and chairman, along with additional monies.

-On June 29, Mayor Levine Cava reported that no more survivors or victims had yet been found, but that 210 search and rescue workers were on site, each working 12-hour shifts.
+On June 29, Mayor Levine Cava reported that no more survivors or victims had been found, but that 210 search and rescue workers were on site, each working 12-hour shifts.
 Workers were being medically evaluated regularly to ensure their fitness to work at the site.
 A massive fire deep in the rubble pile, which had hampered search and rescue efforts since the collapse, was finally extinguished.
 Small, radio-controlled robots equipped with thermal sensors and 360-degree cameras were being deployed to assist in search and recovery efforts.
 President Biden was expected to visit the site on July 1, having not done so earlier to avoid disrupting rescue operations.